MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 The studio currently doesn't support configuring monitoring for models that are deployed outside Azure Machine Learning.
 See the Azure CLI or Python SDK tabs instead.

 After you use the Azure CLI or the Python SDK to configure monitoring, you can view the monitoring results in the studio.
-For more information about interpreting monitoring results, see [Interpret monitoring results](how-to-monitor-model-performance.md#interpret-monitoring-results).
+For more information about interpreting monitoring results, see [Interpret monitoring results](#interpret-monitoring-results).

 ---

 ## Set up model monitoring with custom signals and metrics

 When you use Azure Machine Learning model monitoring, you can define a custom signal and implement any metric of your choice to monitor your model.
 You can register this custom signal as an Azure Machine Learning component.
-When your model monitoring job runs on its specified schedule, it computes the metrics that are defined within your custom signal, just as it does for the prebuilt signals, data drift, prediction drift, and data quality.
+When your model monitoring job runs on its specified schedule, it computes the metrics that are defined within your custom signal, just as it does for the data drift, prediction drift, and data quality prebuilt signals.

 To set up a custom signal to use for model monitoring, you must first define the custom signal and register it as an Azure Machine Learning component.
 The Azure Machine Learning component must have the following input and output signatures.